 Property Name Characteristics Comments

 Queen Anne Manor Parcel Number The subject is located in the Queen Anne neighborhood in the city of Seattle.
 The

 080900-2696 buyer is a botique real estate private equity group focusing exclusively on the

 Excise Tax Number senior housing market.
 The buyer plans to use third party management in the

-THE REPORT OF THE PARTY OF THE 2778059 operations of the subject property.
+2778059 operations of the subject property.
 The recorded sales price reflects an

-,是是是是用的 Sale Date adjustment for personal property.
+Sale Date adjustment for personal property.
 The sale is considered to be arms length.

-THE RESERVE OF THE PERSON NAMED IN 1/21/2016
+1/21/2016

-THE CASE OF LABOR Sale Price
+THE C NAME OF MARCH Sale Price

 \$30,812,500

 Sale Price Per Unit

 \$246,500